inkytonik/dsinfo/README.md

 The dsname library enables you to easily use Scala val and def names as the names of domain-specific program entities.
+When implementing domain-specific internal languages in Scala, it is common to want to print out error messages or debugging information that refers to domain-specific entities by name.
+Unfortunately, an internal DSL implementation usually doesn't have access to the names that the DSL user has chosen at the Scala level. dsname enables the implementation to get access to those names without changing the DSL.

-Specifically, you can use the library to define operations such as `twoargs` in this example:
+For example, you can use the library to define operations such as `twoargs` in this example:

     val foobar = twoargs (1, "one")

 The idea is that we want `twoargs` to call a method that we specify.
 The method should be passed the arguments `1` and `"one"`, but also the name of the value, in this case `"foobar"`.
-In other words, the method is given access to the Scala name of the value.

-The `dsname` library allows you to replace boilerplate where the user of your API has to repeat the name of domain-specific entities.
+dsname allows you to replace boilerplate where the user of your API has to repeat the name of domain-specific entities.
-For example, without `dsname` you would have to require the user to explicitly provide the name as an extra argument, leading to duplication.
+For example, without dsname you would have to require the user to explicitly provide the name as an extra argument, leading to duplication.

     val valtwoargs1 = twoargs ("valtwoargs1", 1, "one")

-`dsname` is implemented using Scala macros which are an experimental feature of Scala 2.10.
+dsname is implemented using Scala macros which are an experimental feature of Scala 2.10.

 The library is released under the GNU Lesser General Public License.
 See the